Mohammed-wsabi/b00401062.github.io/Memoirs/Thompson's Type Theory & Functional Programming.md

 ### Functional Programming

 - FP is characterized by first-class functions, strong type systems, polymorphic types, algebraic types, and modularity.
-	- **First-class functions**: Functions may be passed as arguments to and re- turned as results of other functions.
+	- **First-class functions**: Functions may be passed as arguments to and returned as results of other functions.
 	- **Algebraic types**: Algebraic types generalizes enumerated types, (variant) records, certain sorts of pointer type definitions, and also permits type definitions to be parametrized over types.

 ---